KeningusingGithub/BeaverFlow/README.md

 # BeaverFlow
 ![BeaverFlow main image](BeaverIcon1.png)
-BeaverFlow is a minimal agent workflow framework with one defining feature:
+BeaverFlow is a minimal agent workflow framework that makes research automate:

-**it separates execution from acceptance, then composes multiple agents with a tiny workflow DSL.**

 In plain terms, BeaverFlow does two things on purpose: